kentleonardi09/Portofolio-Project-Part-1/Question 30/README.md

-# Question 30: Analyze AI-Generated Media and Verification Tools
+# Question 30: Complete an online cybersecurity module.

 ## Description
 For this task, I identified a publicly available AI-generated image created by **DALL·E 3** from OpenAI’s official gallery.
 To verify its origin, I used **Hive Moderation**, a specialized AI detection tool designed to identify synthetic media.
 These tools look for "digital signatures" and pixel-level inconsistencies that are characteristic of generative models but absent in natural photography.